isabella232/training-workshop/instructions/part-1-lesson-3.md

 - Observe Project Overview

 ## Achievement
-- Run a deployment that display a message in the deploy log
+- Run a deployment that displays a message in the deploy log

 # Exercise

 ## Create a project
-***If you get a prompt asking what you're using the project for or what type it is, just disregard it.***
+***If you get a prompt asking what you're using the project for or what type it is, just dismiss it.***

 - From the Octopus menu, click on `Projects`